Organization for Unit 2:

 Learning from first version — as noted above, I had trouble with large trowels on the slightly baggy canvas.
 I tried switching to smaller (2-inch) trowel but then the drapery had a strange bamboo-like segmented appearance.
 Will try on board (or a canvas that is stretched much more taut) next time I try large trowels.
 Also — used palette knives for the smaller figures but even so, the tool was quite coarse for the way I’d imagined the wooden figures would look.
 Got a little too fussy trying to make details that would make sense of these small figures, paint got globbed on, bumpy, hard to control.
 Palette knives several sizes worked well for the larger statue.
 I went back in to background area with smaller palette knives to add some depth and contour.
 Then tried adding an ill-defined version of the wire shapes over the statue’s head.
 Initially, brown/red lines as shown above in final panel, with small paintbrush.
 Then went back in to soften and make more ethereal with very watered-down yellow oxide +/- white or payne’s grey, this applied with a fingertip.
 See below for final version… time to leave this first version and move on…

 VERSION 2: “So Blue“.
 Settled on monochromatic blue for this version, and I want to dig into sad mood for the model.
 A similar crop for the figures but a landscape orientation giving much less background, much more about the figures.
 See working photo crop below.
-Will use 16 x 20 canvas, phthalo blue +/- white, and take a stab at wet-in-wet blending.
+I used 16 x 20 canvas, phthalo blue +/- white and black, and took a stab at wet-in-wet blending, also making use of the acrylic paint extender to lengthen the time the paint was blendable.
+I used 2 brush sizes, small and medium, and blended also with my fingertips and with a cloth.
+Also decided to omit the “cloud” over the statue’s head, finding it was not so successful with the first one, and verges into a cartoon aesthetic.